ibm-cloud-docs/dns-svcs/getting-started.md

 1. Create a {{site.data.keyword.dns_short}} instance.
 1. Add a DNS zone.
 1. Add VPC as a permitted network to the DNS zone.
-1. Add DNS Resource Records to the DNS zone.
+1. Add DNS resource records to the DNS zone.
-1. Ensure that servers in the VPC use the private DNS resolvers.
+1. Ensure that virtual server instances in the VPC use the private DNS resolvers.
 1. Test if the DNS name resolution works from the VPC.

 These steps enable you to query any record added to the zone from the permitted VPC network.